JorgeCroquer/prueba-tecnica-movil-avilatek/README.md

 4. Wait for the container to build and start.
 (It may take a while the first time).
 5. Open a terminal inside the container (Terminal -> New Terminal).
 6. Run `flutter pub get` to install the dependencies.
+7. Connect your Android device to your computer using ADB.
-7. Run `flutter run` to start the app in debug mode.
+8. Run `flutter run` to start the app in debug mode.